-6. Remove the dirt from the air-cleaner body and the cover using a moist rag.

-Important: Do not wipe dirt into the air duct.

-- 7. Install the foam pre-filter and the paper air filter into the air cleaner. - 8.
-Install the cover.
+- 6. Remove dirt from the air cleaner body and cover using a moist rag (to trap the dirt and keep it from falling into the engine).
+Do not wipe dirt into the air duct. - 7.
+Insert the foam pre-filter and the paper air filter into the air cleaner.